AloysiusHo/AloysiusHo.github.io/_projects/Ceva-Project/index.md

 ---
 # Design Challenge
-The core challenge of this project was to build a robotic solution capable of reliable autonomous navigation across a variety of indoor arenas.
-To simulate real-world unpredictability, each team constructed their own unique layout, requiring our system to handle unfamiliar terrains and obstacles with no prior data.
-This highlighted the need for robust mapping, path planning, and localization strategies.
+The core challenge of this project was to build a vision-based system capable of reliably detecting boxes and accurately measuring their physical properties — regardless of how they were positioned in front of the camera.
+The system needed to handle varying box orientations and sizes without any manual input, reflecting the kind of unpredictability found in real-world logistics and warehousing environments.
+This highlighted the need for robust object detection, precise depth estimation, and intelligent volume classification.

-## Navigation Objective
+## Measurement Objective
-Our system was designed to move from its starting location to the center of a designated plot using the most efficient route.
-To achieve this, the robot needed to interpret sensor data, dynamically generate a map, and determine optimal paths.
+Our system was designed to detect a box placed within the camera's field of view and automatically compute its height, dimensions, and total volume.
+Beyond raw measurements, the system would then compare the calculated volume against predefined thresholds for small, medium, and large box categories — alerting the user if the object's volume exceeds the recommended limits for each size class.

-## Thematic Arena: Canopy Park
+## Thematic Arena: Scaled Warehousing Simulation
-Our arena design was inspired by Canopy Park at Changi Airport, incorporating both decorative features and physical obstacles to resemble a realistic airport setting.
-This thematic approach blended technical complexity with creative design.
+The project was scoped as a scaled-down simulation of a logistics and warehousing use case, where automated dimensioning of parcels is a common operational need.
+Rather than a physical arena, our working environment was a controlled tabletop setup designed to replicate how boxes might be presented to a fixed scanning station in a warehouse setting.
 {% include image-gallery.html images="Arena_2.jpg" height="400"%}

-## Robot Platform: LIMO
+## Hardware Platform: ZED Camera
-For this project, we used the LIMO robot platform by AgileX Robotics.
-LIMO is a compact and versatile mobile robot equipped with multiple drive modes (Ackermann, omnidirectional, tracked, and differential)
+For this project, we used the ZED stereo camera as our primary sensing device.
+The ZED provides high-quality RGB imagery alongside dense depth data, making it well-suited for both object detection and 3D spatial measurement in a fixed-camera configuration.
 {% include image-gallery.html images="LIMO_robot.png" height="400"%}

+## Detection Framework: YOLO-Based Object Detection
+To identify boxes within the camera's field of view, we employed a YOLO-based object detection model.
+YOLO's real-time inference capabilities allowed us to accurately localise boxes in each frame, which then served as the region of interest for depth extraction and dimension calculation.

 ## Demonstration
 This clip shows our LIMO robot navigating a themed arena using ROS1 and RTAB-Map.
 It performs real-time mapping and autonomous navigation, adapting to the environment and reaching the goal efficiently.